Md-Rashedul-Islam-Rajib/L2-M5-In-depth-exploration-of-mongoDB-queries-/README.md

 ## $gte Operator

-gte mean greater than equal here . it returns all of those data which greater than and greater than equals to a static value.
+gte mean greater than and equal here . it returns all of those data which greater than and equals to a static value.

 ```ps
 db.test.find({age: {$gte : 18}})